 Last month, on September 1, I sustained a foot injury, left foot to be precise, that proved later on to be a fracture.
 Movements were restricted, the surgeon prescribed what he called an ankle binder and my left foot had to remain in bandaged state 24 hours a day since that fateful evening.
 It might have to remain that way for the rest of eternity or the end of my life, whichever arrived later.
 Not allowed to take it off even when I went to sleep at night.
 A somewhat uncomfortable state of existence.
 I don’t recommend that you try it out, or else, like Alice’s smile without the Cheshire cat, you might end up with a bandage without a foot.

 Such stray thoughts were assailing my otherwise peaceful ruminations on life, when to my horror and dismay, I realized that my right elbow was sending intense pain signals as well.
 I could hardly fold my right arm at the elbow joint without “ouching” loudly.
 I didn’t know the source of the problem, for as far as I recalled, I never injured my arms, even in my dream.
 And I wasn’t dreaming as the pain alerted me.
 I was wide awake.
 I was disturbing neighbours the way you are not allowed to in Churches when a service is in progress.

 She was reading a book right next to me and the ouch disturbed her concentration.
 She was not genuflecting in a Church of course, but disturbed she was.
 She turned her head sharply, asking nothing.
 I suspect she was trying to figure out if I had sustained a heart attack.
 The silence continued till my vocal chords produced yet another ouch, louder than the first one, this time accompanied by a visual signal, a pain distorted face.
 I have no idea how alarming an expression I wore on my face.
-But she knew I am sure and appeared to conclude that my heart was under siege and shifted her gaze back to her book in total indifference.
+But she knew I am sure and appeared to conclude that my heart was not under siege and shifted her gaze back to her book in total indifference.
 I didn’t deserve her attention anymore.